simonambridge/RTFAP2/README.md

 - Table txn_count_min - track transactions in a rolling window for analytics

-We will create a Solr index on txn_count_min to enable flexible reporting and charting.
+We will create Solr cores (indexes) on the transactions and txn_count_min tables to enable flexible reporting and charting.

 The create script also creates some sample data for example: